monsieurPale/BreakFAST/README.md

 #### Krb5 configuration

-You also need to configure your `/etc/krb5.conf` file to point to the KDC of your choice.
+Finally, you'll need to configure your `/etc/krb5.conf` file to point to the `KDC` of your choice.
 To do so you can add the following entry in you `/etc/krb5.conf`:

 ```sh
 [libdefaults]